funfair-tech/fun-wallet-docs/docs/guide/web-sdk/react.md

-# Integrating with a react app
+# Integrating with a React App

-## GitHub repo
+## GitHub Repo

-A full react code integration example can be seen [here](https://github.com/funfair-tech/wallet-react-integration-sample-js)
+A full React code integration example can be seen [here](https://github.com/funfair-tech/wallet-react-integration-sample-js).

 ## HTTPS

 Your domain must ALWAYS run `https` when pointing to the wallet else it will be rejected.
 This is also required on local development.

-### Setup https on localhost
+### Set Up HTTPS on localhost

-Firstly please grab the `ssl` folder with all the files from [here](https://github.com/funfair-tech/wallet-react-integration-sample-js/tree/master/ssl) and drop it into the root of your project.
+First, please grab the `ssl` folder with all the files from [here](https://github.com/funfair-tech/wallet-react-integration-sample-js/tree/master/ssl) and drop it into the root of your project.

 You then need to create a `.env` file in the root which looks like: